persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-04-22-python-fastapi-mongodb-books.md

   - devops
 ---

-Python FastAPI with MongoDB and OpenAPI / Swagger serving CRUD handling - hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel
+Python FastAPI with MongoDB Atlas and OpenAPI / Swagger serving CRUD handling - hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel

 <a href="https://fastapi-mongo-crud-books.vercel.app/docs" target="_blank" title="FastAPI MongoDB serving CRUD of Books">Try the demo...</a>